 On November 30, 2020, the Company entered into a definitive option agreement with Pan American Silver Corp. ("Pan American") to acquire a 100% interest in Pan American's Lucita property consisting of 28 mining concessions, located adjacent to the Company's San Acacio project.
+In December 2023, the Company acquired 100% ownership of the Lucita Property from Pan American Silver Corp. ("Pan American"), while Pan American retains a 2% NSR.
+The option terms included an initial payment of US\$100,000 upon signing; US\$100,000 on or before the first-year anniversary; US\$500,000 on or before the second-year anniversary; and a final payment of US\$800,000 on or before the third-year anniversary.
+The terms were successfully completed as of December 2023 with total payments of US\$1,500,000 being made.
 The property is subject to a 2% NSR payable to the vendors on production from the property.
-The payment terms are as follows: